shapeshed/jekyll.shapeshed.com/_posts/2010-09-08-background-job-nirvana-with-redis-resque-and-god.md

 ---
 layout: post
 title: Background job nirvana with Resque, Redis and God
-excerpt: Recently a requirement came up to add a background job queue to a Rails application.
+description: Recently a requirement came up to add a background job queue to a Rails application.
 Thanks to a couple of excellent open source libraries I was up and running in no time.
 categories: [Ruby, Rails]
 ---
 ## Resque